tommoirnz/VicunaChatProgram/README.md

   ~~~

 When running 3 Tkinter windows should open.
 First one is speech recognition, second is the text input window
-from teh speech recognition (tha's where it goes), and the third is Vicuna + Text to Speech.
+from the speech recognition (that's where it goes), and the third is Vicuna + Text to Speech.
 You can use the third window on its own in text mode only if you like.
 ![My Image](illustration.jpg)